 AIS Data and fishery activities

 Click the button below to see the Adriatic Sea Fishing Vessels Traffic LIVE.
-(Username and password are necessary, please ask ksomosambiente to obtain valid account)
+The service if free of charge.

 - The AIS (Automatic Identification System) Data stream consist of a series of sentences registered every 2 or 5 minutes.
 The frequency of collected sentences is very high and analyzing them it is reasonably possible to identify, with a great accuracy, the different activities carried out by the vessels during their fishing cruises.
 Moving through them according to the time sequence, vessel by vessel, it is possible to aggregate group of consecutive points identifying the different vessel activities.
 A series of points with their latitude and longitude together with Speed Over Ground (SOG) and Coarse Over Ground (COG) can be transformed in a series of vessel’s paths describing its activities (see pictures below).

 This approach can be useful for monitoring fishing activities through the following results:

 - Identifying fishing tracks and determine their length;